 (d) The employee shall be given a copy of the appraisal along with all related documents and shall be given sufficient opportunity after the interview to read, review and ask questions about the appraisal.
 Employee involvement in the appraisal process will occur during the employee's hours of work.
 Upon request, the employee will be given three working days to read and review the appraisal.
 The appraisal shall provide for the employees signature in two places; one indicating that the employee has read and accepts the appraisal, and the other indicating that the employee disagrees with the appraisal.
 The employee shall sign in one of the places provided.
-If the employee disagrees with the appraisal they will sign it to show that they have read and understood it and state their reasons why they disagree with it personnel file.
+If the employee disagrees with the appraisal they will sign it to show that they have read and understood it and state their reasons why they disagree with it in the comments section.
+An employee shall, upon request, receive a copy of the appraisal at the time of signing.
+An appraisal shall not be changed after an employee has signed it, without the knowledge of the employee, and any such changes shall be subject to the grievance procedures of this agreement.
+No employee may initiate a grievance regarding the contents of an appraisal unless the signature indicates disagreement with the appraisal.
+A copy of the completed appraisal must be placed in the employee's personnel file.